MIC-DKFZ/MeisenMeister/README.md

-# Meisenmeister
+# MeisenMeister

-Meisenmeister is a framework for breast cancer classification on DCE-MRI.
+MeisenMeister is a framework for breast cancer classification on DCE-MRI.
 It is designed to help develop reproducible multi-stage pipelines, from dataset fingerprinting and experiment planning to ROI preprocessing, fold-safe training, benchmarking, and ROI-level inference.

-> 🏆 We won the **MICCAI 2025 ODELIA Breast MRI Challenge** on Grand Challenge: https://odelia2025.grand-challenge.org/
+> 🏆 Winning solution of the **MICCAI 2025 ODELIA Breast MRI Challenge** on Grand Challenge: https://odelia2025.grand-challenge.org/

 ## Installation